Changissnz/selfinterest/README.md

 in full after whatever skepticism and inquiries were conducted on the perception, in order for credibility of belief to persist.
 There is a gap in explanation by the word.
-Essentially, any interaction between selves produce something like an axiom, specifically an artificial axiom, that serves as a generality for the image of understanding greater than the axiom, the constant.
+Essentially, any interaction between selves produces something like an axiom, specifically an artificial axiom, that serves as a generality for the image of understanding greater than the axiom, the constant.
 The "self" is understood by others that are outside the realm of immediate perception depend